-- Theory classes taught in large groups based on lectures that allow the teacher to introduce the required contents for the correct development of the learning process.
-These lectures will present essential contents later serving to develop broader skills. - Practical lectures taught mostly in small groups based on solving exercises and problems.
-The
+• Theory classes taught in large groups based on lectures that allow the teacher to introduce the required contents for the correct development of the learning process.
+These lectures will present essential contents later serving to develop broader skills.

-- Practical laboratory classes, exclusively taught in small groups based on problem or project solving. - Tutorials: individual and group.
+- Practical lectures taught mostly in small groups based on solving exercises and problems.
+The aim of these classes is to promote meaningful learning that allows students to deepen their theoretical knowledge, relate and apply them creatively to solve more complex problems. - Practical laboratory classes, exclusively taught in small groups based on problem or project solving. - Tutorials: individual and group.